Snowboard Size Guide: How To Choose The Right Snowboard

-Get the right size and fit for your needs
+Get the right snowboard size and fit for your needs

 With the array of snowboard shapes and profiles available nowadays, it can be hard to make a sound decision.
-Luckily, we have very knowledgeable and experienced staff on hand for our local and visiting customers, but for everybody else, finding the right snowboard can be dreadful when looking for direction and relevant information online.
+Luckily, we have very knowledgeable and experienced staff on hand for our local and visiting customers at Comor Sports.
+For everybody else, finding the right snowboard can be a difficult task when looking for direction and relevant information online.

 THERE ARE A NUMBER OF FACTORS THAT COME INTO PLAY WHEN PICKING A NEW BOARD:

 - Riding Style and Preferred Terrain

 While many snowboards are designed for specific types of terrain and riding styles, others are made to serve a more generalised purpose, kind of a “Jack of all trades, master of none” type of boards.
 But regardless of your needs, there is a perfect snowboard out there for you and this user-friendly guide will help you narrow it down and pick your next weapon of awesomeness!

 What is the right snowboard length for me?
 You may have heard that the proper board should be at least as high as your chin, but no higher than your eyes.
 And while this rule of thumb is still a good starting point to this day, it doesn’t necessarily mean perfect fit anymore given the variety of shapes and profiles available.
 Both weight and your riding style are to be taken into consideration when trying to choose the right length, as they will affect the range of boards you should be looking at.